RyanT5/prosper-website/content/training.md

 ### No previous finance knowledge needed

 The Programme’s content has been carefully designed to be accessible for beginners with no previous knowledge of finance but challenging enough for those who come from a financial background.
-We have also partnered with bespoke equity portfolio management firm, Walter Scott to teach our analysts the fundamentals of financial analysis.

 ![The analyst curriculum](/images/curriculum.png)